Jaguar000212/Tool-Kit/README.md

 2. **Loan Calculator**
    Calculate monthly payments, total interest, and total payment for your loans.

+3. **Counter**
+   Keep track of counts for events, items, or activities.

+4. **Age Calculator**
+   Calculate age in years, months, and days.

 ### 🛠️ Under Development:

 These tools are currently in development:

 - **Scoreboard**: Manage scores for games and activities.
-- **Counter**: Keep track of counts for events, items, or activities.
 - **Random Number Generator**: Generate random numbers within a specified range.

+> Shifiting codebase to Kotlin for optimization and efficiency.

 ### 🔮 Coming Soon: